OpenSourceEBike/Bafang_M500_M600/Hardware/README.md

 ##### m600

-The m600 is available in a 43v/20A and a 48v/18A variant.
+The m600 is available in the following variants:
+- 36v/15A,
+- 36v/25A,
+- 43v/20A
+- 48v/10A
+- 48v/18A

+Most of these differences are in firmware and not in hardware, so there might be more or less variants out there than listed.
 It is, however, possible to run the 43v/20A firmware with a 48v battery, this would increase the max power output, but you might risk the battery being deep-drained, due to a too low cutoff voltage in the controller.

 It's also possible to run the 48v/18a variant on a 52v battery, as indicated here: